 For those of you who are new to our fellowship, there are no problems that you have experienced that are not common to many of us.
 Just as our love for our partners has been imperfect, we may not always be adequately able to express to you the deep love and acceptance we feel for you.
 Keep coming back; the process of loving and communication grows in us, and with each other, one day at a time.

-I put my hand in yours
+I put my hand in yours,

 and together we can do

-what we can never do alone,
+what we could never do alone.

 No longer is there a sense of hopelessness.